Childhood bereavement

 Helping your child process their feelings

 As adults, it’s natural to want to protect children.
 But what we often don’t realise is that children are much more perceptive and resilient than we’d think - as long as they are told in an appropriate way.
 So, it’s best to be honest about what has happened as soon as you are able to.
-Delaying a conversation with them might make it harder for yourself, as well as for the child.
+Delaying a conversation with them might make it harder for you, as well as for the child.

 Accepting loss